 Reaching a maximum depth of 7,900 feet, it is the deepest gorge in North America, even deeper than the Grand Canyon!
 In places, the walls rise perpendicularly for several thousand feet.
 The canyon is 125 miles long, and is more than a mile deep for 40 of those miles.
 It forms part of the Oregon-Idaho boundary and separates the Seven Devils and Wallowa Mountains.
 Depending upon the season, parts of the canyon are richly-colored in shades of yellow, red, and orange.
 It is definitely a locale best described with pictures rather than words...and better experienced than read about.
 If you are an outdoor enthusiast or love to travel to unique places, you won't be disappointed with your trip to Hells Canyon.

 There are three ways you can access Hells Canyon: Highway 86 from Baker City, Oregon; Highway 71 from Cambridge, Idaho; and United States Forest Service Road #39 from Joseph, Oregon, which is a paved road maintained June thru October only (it is not open during the winter months).
-There is just one gas station, one grocery store, and one restaurant in the Hells Canyon area, so have a full tank of gas and plan accordingly.
+There is just one gas station, one grocery store, and no restaurant (though that should be remedied soon!) in the Hells Canyon area, so have a full tank of gas and plan accordingly.

 Halfway is nestled in the center of Pine Valley, between Richland (Eagle Valley) and Oxbow (Hells Canyon).
 From spring through fall, downtown is festooned with colorful hanging flower baskets.
 In the winter, abundant snow adds the roar of snowmobiles to Halfway's neighborly traffic.